d6y/richard.dallaway.com/_posts/2017-02-23-day-in-the-life.md

 And now we can list them out:

 We're saying that Never is a case of Subscription.
-We’re saying it’s an object, which just means there’s only one instance of never in our system.
+We’re saying it’s an object, which just means there’s only one instance of Never in our system.
 And we’ve done the same for Active, and Lapsed.
 And those are only the kinds of subscription.